diansheng/Coursera-Machine-Learning-Foundations-A-Case-Study-Approach/README.md

 ##Machine Learning Foundations: A Case Study Approach##

 Someone has posted answers to quiz and assignment [here](https://da8y01.github.io/gh-blog/2015/12/26/machine-learning-specialization-1.html).
-Although a few questions have changed by now, it still serve as a good reference.
+Although a few questions have changed by now, it still serves as a good reference.
-You can find the source code for my assignment in the pynb files under relavent folder.
+You can find the source code for my assignment in the ipynb files under the corresponding folders.
 The codes are marked as *# Assignment Question X* so that you can easily find it.